Creativity as a Response to DestructionPosted on 26 Jul 09:34

 Creativity and Agency

-Violent events are a reminder that every one of us has the power to exercise free will (even crazy people, unfortunately).
-The fact that violent events are infuriating to those of us who aren't crazy should incite us to act on our own free will to do something about these things we find so infuriating.
-In other words, if you disagree with the negativity you see, then take it as a call to action to add some positivity back into the world.
+Violent events are a reminder that every one of us has the power to exercise free will (even terrorists, unfortunately).
+The fact that violent events are reprehensible to those of us who aren't evil should incite us to act on our own free will to do something about these things we find so deplorable.
+In other words, if you disagree with the negativity you see, then take it as a call to action to add some positive energy back into the world.
 I love how Sir Ken Robinson (2009) once explained this idea:

 "We have evolved this powerful sense of imagination.
 What happens in all